opensearch-project/documentation-website/_opensearch/supported-field-types/alias.md

 - The original field must be created before the alias is created.
 - The original field cannot be an object or another alias.

-## Using aliases in search API
+## Using aliases in search API operations

-You can use aliases in the following read operations of search:
+You can use aliases in the following read operations of the search API:
 - Queries
 - Sorts
 - Aggregations